rich-HJ/cm4twccontrib-rich_component/README.rst

-A template to create cm4twc-compliant components
+A test component to check if the method for contributing works
 ================================================

 This repository features the package structure and contains the files